-- 7.11.4.1 Any Dispatcher II certified as an Emergency Medical Dispatcher (EMD) in Santa Cruz County and who has completed the Intermediate CAD Skills Task List as certified by the CTO or Operations Supervisor in accordance with Policy No. 8501 (Emergency Medical Dispatcher Trainee Task List) shall receive seventy five cents (\$0.75) above their hourly rate. - 7.11.4.2 Any certified EMD who is also certified as competent by a CTO or Operations Supervisor as a Fire/EMS dispatcher via completion of the Competency Task List in accordance with Policy No. 8401 (Fire/EMS Trainee Task List) shall receive an additional seventy-five cents (\$0.75) above their hourly rate. - 7.11.4.3 Effective January 11, 2020 any certified EMD who is also certified as competent by a CTO or Operations Supervisor as a Fire/EMS dispatcher via completion of the Competency Task List in accordance with Policy No. 8401 (Fire/EMS Trainee Task List) shall receive an additional one dollar twenty five (\$1.25) above their hourly rate.
-Within this group the Authority will identify Fire Dispatch Specialists (FDS). - The position of Fire Dispatch Specialist (FDS) can expect to spend the majority of a shift bid period working in the Fire/EMS dispatch pod and will be expected to be expert in the intricacies of Fire Dispatching.
-A FDS may be subject to additional training as determined by The Authority. - Each team (Red/Blue) will have a complement of FDS appointed by the General Manager. - FDS appointments will be made prior to each bid period and may last up to two bid periods, but not more than two consecutive bid periods. - FDS appointments will not affect bidded shifts.
+7.11.4.1 Any Dispatcher II certified as an Emergency Medical Dispatcher (EMD) in Santa Cruz County and who has completed the Intermediate CAD Skills Task List as certified by the CTO or Operations Supervisor in accordance with Policy No. 8501 (Emergency Medical Dispatcher Trainee Task List) shall receive seventy five cents (\$0.75) above their hourly rate.

+7.11.4.2 Any certified EMD who is also certified as competent by a CTO or Operations Supervisor as a Fire/EMS dispatcher via completion of the Competency Task List in accordance with Policy No. 8401 (Fire/EMS Trainee Task List) shall receive an additional one dollar twenty five (\$1.25) above their hourly rate.